 The cost of tuition is an important consideration for any student.
 However, as with any type of program, the price of tuition depends entirely upon the length and type of program, as well as the location of the school, the state of the local market, and many other factors.
 Your best bet is to narrow down the list of schools you are considering, and contact them for further information.

 When talking about tuition, it is also worth mentioning that many schools offer in-house, private, or federal financial aid through payment plans, scholarships, grants, loans, etc. It is definitely in your best interest to check out what forms of funding you could qualify for.

 It's extremely important to investigate the average salary statistics within the baking field.
 No one wants to invest time and money into an education only to graduate and discover their salary expectations are way off the mark.
-While salaries vary depending on the type of position, and geographical area, the median annual wage for bakers in May 2018 was $28,660, and the top 10 percent of bakers earned $40,350 and higher.1
+While salaries vary depending on the type of position and geographical area, the average annual wage for bakers in May 2018 was $28,660, and the top 10 percent of bakers earned $40,350 and higher.1

 Your final, and probably most vital, consideration is the job outlook for the baking industry.
-If you are going to pursue baking as a career, it's helpful to know how competitive the industry is, and gain a realistic idea of your odds of finding a job that fits your personal and professional goals.
-According to studies,* the job prospects in this area are expected to grow 6% from 2012 to 2022.
+If you are going to pursue baking as a career, it's helpful to know how competitive the industry is so that you can gain a realistic idea of your odds of finding a job that fits your personal and professional goals.
+According to national projections, employment in this field is expected to grow six percent from 2018 to 2028.2